How to Start a Podcast: The Ultimate Step-by-Step Guide for Beginners

 Pocketcasts sets itself apart from other podcast directories with over 300,000 shows for listeners that can be searched by the name of the author.
 It has invested a lot in designing the platform to make the process of discovery easier for listeners.
 Moreover, it has done a great job of offering new options for podcast listeners who continuously look for unique shows.
 Therefore, as a podcaster, the platform provides the potential to gain access to a massive number of listeners and help listeners discover your content.

-3 Common podcasting myths
+Debunking 3 Common Myths

 Starting a podcast can be a daunting task.
 So, to put your mind at ease, let’s debunk the three most common podcasting myths that keep people from making their own podcast.